ahr9n/readings/a-practical-introduction-to-python-programming-brian-heinold/README.md

-Here is solution of almost all exercises in the book; A Practical Introduction to Python Programming by Brian Heinold.
+Notes and solutions of almost all chapters in the book;

+A Practical Introduction to Python Programming by Brian Heinold.